-I am a PhD student who works with
+I am a PhD student at the IRL

 My research mainly focuses on interactive machine learning